Painter602/Joystick-Monitor/README.md

 ## Purpose
 A program to echo joystick actions in a window.
 The window has a green background and is intended to be monitored as a window in OBS studio.
 Note: this is not written as a plugin for OBS, but could be adapted.

+A video showing the joystick monitor in action: https://youtu.be/V1cWxxpPcrc

 ## Images
 ### Sticks
 Joystick images are .svg files, 240 pixels square.
 Other sizes should work, but have not been tested.